Ffedronic/p6_construire-une-api-secure-pour-une-application-d-avis-gastronomiques/README.md

 - "fs": The fs module enables interacting with the file system,
 - "helmet 4.6.0".

-Then, run `nodemon server` at the rood folder containing the backend application.
+Then, run `nodemon server` at the root folder containing the backend application.
-*The port 3000* will be used by server to listen the requests.
+*The port "3000"* will be used by the server to listen the frontend application's requests.
 The server should reload automatically when you make a change to a file.
 Use `Ctrl+C` in the terminal to stop the server.